kaw393939/eaikw/docs/integrations/PHASE_2_QUICKSTART.md

 Get Job Club integrations up and running in 10 minutes.

+**Mission:** Turn students into career-ready AI professionals with a guided, automated onboarding experience.

+These integrations power the automated career pipeline that starts with onboarding and guides students to professional readiness.

 ## Checklist

 - [ ] Step 1: Configure Sanity CMS